 According to an ancient saying, “Moringa leaves prevent 300 diseases.”
 I’ve recently been adding just 1/2 a teaspoon of moringa powder to my morning smoothies and was so pleasantly surprised by the energy boost that I decided to research a little more about the leaves of this amazing tree.
-It’s the new superfood you haven’t heard of!
+Moringa is the superfood you’ve never heard of!
+Until now.

 Moringa leaves come from the moringa tress, native to India.